Clarifai CLI

 Commands:

-create-context (set-context) Create a new context.
+create-context (create) Create a new context.

-current-context Show the current context's details.
+current-context (current) Show the current context's details.

-delete-context Delete a context.
+delete-context (delete) Delete a context.

 edit (e) Open the configuration file for editing.